Introduction

 Common Mistakes or Misunderstandings

 One common misunderstanding is that hazing is necessary for building strong teams.
-While shared experiences can indeed foster cohesion, there are many positive and ethical ways to achieve this goal without resorting to harmful practices.
+While shared experiences can indeed support cohesion, there are many positive and ethical ways to achieve this goal without resorting to harmful practices.
 Team-building exercises, collaborative projects, and open communication are all effective alternatives that promote unity without the risks associated with hazing.

 FAQs

 1. Does hazing ever lead to positive outcomes for team cohesion?
 In rare cases, mild and voluntary hazing rituals may create a sense of shared experience and belonging.
-However, the risks and ethical concerns far outweigh any potential benefits, and there are many safer ways to build team cohesion.
+Still, the risks and ethical concerns far outweigh any potential benefits, and there are many safer ways to build team cohesion.

 Conclusion